canada-ca/design-system/style-guide/index.md

       <div class="well panel">
         <!--UPDATE LATER-->
         <p><a href="{{ site.urlconceptioncanadaca }}/guide-redaction/#wp7-4" aria-label="See how the rule for non-government content applies to content in French">See how this rule applies to content in French</a></p>
-        <p><a href="mailto:?subject=Canada.ca%20Content%20Style%20Guide&amp;body=See%20the%20rule%20for%20including%20links%20to%20unilingual%20non-government%20content%20on%20Canada.ca:%20https://www.canada.ca/en/treasury-board-secretariat/services/government-communications/canada-content-style-guide.html#wp7-4" aria-label="Share the rule for non-government content by email">Share this rule by email</a></p>
+        <p><a href="mailto:?subject=Canada.ca%20Content%20Style%20Guide&amp;body=See%20the%20rule%20for%20including%20links%20to%20unilingual%20non-government%20content%20on%20Canada.ca:%20{{ site.url }}/style-guide/#wp7-4" aria-label="Share the rule for non-government content by email">Share this rule by email</a></p>
       </div>
     </section>
   </section>